cognitedata/indsl/docs-source/source/contribute.rst

               # old implementation

    **Note**: The first version of any function **must** be 1.0!
 Also note that :code:`deprecated=True`: InDSL allows at most one non-deprecated version.
-For functions already in CHARTS, deprecating all versions will remove the functions from the front-end.
+For functions already in Charts, deprecating all versions will remove the functions from the front-end.

    **Note**: `check_types` decorator should be placed before `versioning.register` decorator.